merenlab/anvio.org/help/main/programs/anvi-get-metabolic-model-file/index.md

 ---
 layout: program
 title: anvi-get-metabolic-model-file
 excerpt: An anvi'o program.
-This program writes a metabolic reaction network to a file suitable for flux balance analysis.
+This program exports a metabolic reaction network to a file suitable for flux balance analysis.
 categories: [anvio]
 comments: false
 redirect_from: /m/anvi-get-metabolic-model-file